 All this and brains, too.

-The MIT recreation team of fun-loving and engaging professionals makes working with them straightforward and enjoyable.
-With MIT Rec, we wanted to make sure that the whole site showcased the depth and availability of their workout options, as well as membership choices, schedules, and athletic programs.
-From an aesthetic perspective, we wanted to communicate the dynamism and energy of the facilities, so we incorporated a kinetic-looking design over many image elements of the site.Visit Client
+The MIT DAPER team of fun-loving and engaging professionals makes working with them straightforward and enjoyable.
+We wanted to make sure that the sites showcased the depth and availability of their workout options, as well as membership choices, schedules, and athletic programs.
+From an aesthetic perspective, we wanted to communicate the dynamism and energy of the facilities, so we incorporated a kinetic-looking design over many image elements of the site.Visit MIT Rec

 - Web Design & Development